sonjagrath/modelling_gall_wasps/README.md

 This repository contains data and scripts for the manuscript:

-> Taprogge M, Grath S. Modelling Wolbachia-induced cytoplasmic incompatibility in oak gall wasps with cyclical parthenogenesis. [submitted to Journal of Evolutionary Biology on April 5, 2023]
+> Taprogge M, Grath S. Modelling Wolbachia-induced cytoplasmic incompatibility in oak gall wasps with cyclical parthenogenesis. [in revision for Journal of Evolutionary Biology, April 10, 2024]

 ## Data availability